Come learn with us!

 - Complete of USMLE Step 2 CK and CS with passing scores preferable prior to application.
 Passing scores must be documented in ERAS prior to the program's match list submission date.

 - Must pass each exam (USMLE Step 1, Step 2 CK and CS, or COMLEX 1 and 2) on the first or second attempt, preferably on the first attempt.
-Applicants with 3 attempts needed to pass an exam will not be considered.

 - Graduate from an LCME or AOA accredited medical school in 2015 or 2016.
 International medical school graduates must be within 3 years of graduation or currently in training.